-As one of only two UX professionals in my office, I often have to explain the value of UX to engineers and managers.
+As one of only two UX professionals in this office, I was often tasked with explaining the value of UX to engineers and managers.
 For our annual hackathon, I facilitated a group brainstorming and affinity diagramming session to ensure that we created a breadth of innovative ideas to potentially pursue as projects.

 I went over the rules of brainstorming, showed people how to create a sample affinity diagram, and provided research evidence for the support of my ideation methodology.

 At first, the engineers were overwhelmed by this new process.

 But eventually, as people became familiar with the activity, everyone started to have fun!